About the Author

 Purely by chance, I met artist, Liz Furness, and she was keen to add her imagination and beautiful illustrations to the story.

-When I started this adventure in 2014, I could never have imagined that, in such a short time, I would have sold so many books.
+When I started this adventure in 2014, I could never have imagined that, in such a short time, I would have sold so many books – 26,500 at last count!
 Thank you ever so much to all my readers – young and old!